cjdbarlow/Part-One/local-anaesthetics.md

     * Asystole

 ###CNS Toxicity
-Local anaesthetics in their unionised state can cross the BBB and interfere with CNS conduction. **CNS toxicty is biphasic**:
+Local anaesthetics in their unionised state can cross the BBB and interfere with CNS conduction. **CNS toxicity is biphasic**:
-* Initally, inhibitory interneurones are blocked
+* Initially, inhibitory interneurons are blocked
 This causes excitatory effects:
   * Perioral tingling
   * Slurred speech